 Projections based on current patterns of development point to a world in 2030 where:

-- around four million children will die needlessly before the age of five
+- around four million children will die needlessly before the age of five; and

 - universal health and education are still distant prospects in many countries, with some in sub-Saharan Africa still 20 years away from achieving universal primary education.